EGR314-2025-S-303/EGR314-2025-S-303/docs/Block Diagram, Process Diagram, and Message Structure/index.md

 Byte 3 (uint8_t): Topic Identifier or Sub-type
 For example, 0x01 might represent sensor data, while 0x02 might indicate a status update from an actuator.
 Bytes 4–58 (char): Payload
-A string formatted as needed (perhaps in JSON or CSV format) to encapsulate your data.
-Remember that the string’s length is effectively limited to 55 characters because of the null terminator.
 Total Length: Up to 58 bytes